people-table

 Q. When and where are Board Meetings held?

-Board Meetings are scheduled for the 2nd Tuesday of each month unless otherwise specified.
+A. Board Meetings are scheduled for the 2nd Tuesday of each month unless otherwise specified.

 FAQs – Information on Education, Social Services, Benefits and More